Chatham County License Hearing Guide

 What It Is

-- Lower Burden of Proof than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to show "substantial evidence" that you were driving while impaired, whereas a criminal conviction requires proof "beyond a reasonable doubt."
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show that it had reasonable grounds to believe you committed a DUI offense.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any documentation that challenges the basis for the stop or arrest.
+- Gather evidence: Collect any evidence that supports your case, such as witness statements, video footage, or expert testimony.

 Possible Outcomes

-- Suspension Overturned: If you successfully challenge the basis for the suspension, your license will be reinstated.
+- Suspension overturned: If you successfully challenge the DMV's case, your license suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in North Carolina

-- IID Requirement: Depending on the circumstances of your DUI arrest and your prior record, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.
+A hardship license will specify the permitted driving times, locations, and purposes.
+You may be required to install an ignition interlock device (IID) in your vehicle as a condition of the hardship license.

 Getting Your License Back